-The result of our comprehensive research on bankruptcy risk among NFL players is quite different from a widely-cited Sports Illustrated article, which reported that 78 percent of former NFL players are bankrupt or under "financial stress" within two years of retirement (Torre, 2009).
-After 2 years of retirement, only about 1.9 percent of players in our sample have filed for bankruptcy.
+The result of our comprehensive research on bankruptcy risk among NFL players is quite different from a widely-cited Sports Illustrated article, which reported that 78 percent of former NFL players are bankrupt or under "financial stress" within two years of retirement (Torre 2009).
+After two years of retirement, only about 1.9 percent of players in our sample have filed for bankruptcy.

 The regression analyses can be used to extrapolate the possible evolution of the bankruptcy rate later in retirement.
-Two prediction bounds result from estimating individual hazard rates for each year of retirement (e.g., a 9th-year rate, an 11th-year rate, and so on).
-The minimum predicted hazard rate λ{\min} is the lowest of these estimated annual rates minus 2 standard errors.
-The rate λ{\max} is the largest estimate plus 2 standard errors.
-The prediction λ_t is based on a regression that fits the annual hazard rate to a quadratic trend (allowing cumulative bankruptcy to level off).
+Two prediction bounds result from estimating individual hazard rates for each year of retirement (e.g., a ninth-year rate, an eleventh-year rate, and so on).
+The minimum predicted hazard rate $\lambda{\min}$ is the lowest of these estimated annual rates minus two standard errors.
+The rate $\lambda{\text{max}}$ is the largest estimate plus two standard errors.
+The prediction $\lambda_t$ is based on a regression that fits the annual hazard rate to a quadratic trend (allowing cumulative bankruptcy to level off).
 These results show that a very pessimistic prediction gives a bankruptcy rate of around 40 percent.
-However, even in the most conservative scenario nearly 15 percent of players will have declared bankruptcy by 25 years after retirement.
+However, even in the most conservative scenario, nearly 15 percent of players will have declared bankruptcy by 25 years after retirement.

-4 Bankruptcy in the NFL and the general population
+III.
+Bankruptcy in the NFL and the General Population

 Bankruptcy in the NFL sample can be compared to the general population in two ways.
-First, Sullivan, Thorne and Warren (2001) use court records from 2001 to estimate simple bankruptcy filing rates.
-Their rates in the under 25 and 25-34 age groups are 0.0035 and 0.0117 respectively; the latter rate is close to the overall hazard rate of 0.0119 in the NFL sample even though their population's income is undoubtedly much lower.
-Second, the National Longitudinal Survey of Youth 1997 (NLSY) covers much the same time period as our sample.
-Among NLSY men in the same age cohorts as the NFL sample, the hazard rate (from self-reported bankruptcy) is 0.0038 ± 0.0005 , which is much lower than the NFL players' rate.
-More analysis will done in future work to provide sharper comparisons.
+First, Sullivan, Thorne, and Warren (2001) use court records from 2001 to estimate simple bankruptcy filing rates.
+Their rates in the under 25 and 25-34 age groups are 0.0035 and 0.0117, respectively; the latter rate is close to the overall hazard rate of 0.0119 in the NFL sample even though their population's income is undoubtedly much lower.
+Second, the National Longitudinal Survey of Youth 1997 (NLSY) covers much of the same time period as our sample.
+Among NLSY men in the same age cohorts as the NFL sample, the hazard rate (from self-reported bankruptcy) is $0.0038 \pm 0.0005$ , which is much lower than the NFL players' rate.
+More analysis will be done in future work to provide sharper comparisons.